-It is predicted that we will continue to see significant change in the make-up of our growing population, with an increase in people living longer with multiple conditions and complex needs who require health and social care services.
+It is predicted we will continue to see significant change in the make-up of our growing population, with an increase in people living longer with multiple conditions and complex needs who require health and social care services.
 This rise in demand is expected to increase pressure on financial resources, rendering current models of service delivery unsustainable.
 We have shaped this plan to move in a strategic direction that is responsive and flexible for the future.

-As we prepare to publish this new Strategic Plan, the Scottish Government's policy aspirations in respect of reform of social care remain with evolving plans.
-This Strategic Plan is based on the current known factors.
+As we prepare to publish this new Strategic Plan, the Scottish Government's plan to create a National Care Service is still in progress, with potentially significant implications for local Health and Social Care Partnerships.
+In the meantime, this Strategic Plan is based on the current known factors.
 In the event of changes to the health and social care landscape, the HSCP Board will update and refresh this Strategic Plan as necessary.